Doctoral Program

 Procedure used for activity record control

-The functions of supervision, mentoring and monitoring of doctoral students will be reflected in a Supervision Agreement.
-This agreement will be signed by the director of the postgraduate center, the coordinator of the doctoral program, the tutor and the doctoral student, within a maximum period of one month from the date of registration, incorporating the signature of the thesis director at the time of his appointment.
+The supervision, mentoring, and monitoring duties of doctoral students will be reflected in a Supervision Agreement.
+This agreement will be signed by the director of the postgraduate center, the doctoral program coordinator, the tutor, and the doctoral student, within a maximum period of one month from the date of enrollment.
+The thesis supervisor's signature will be included upon appointment.

-This Supervision Commitment will be incorporated into the PhD student's Activity Document at the time of its signature by all those involved.
-The Supervision Commitment will specify the conditions for carrying out the thesis, the rights and duties of the PhD student, including any intellectual and/or industrial property rights derived from the research, as well as the acceptance of the conflict resolution procedure.
-The duties of the PhD student's tutor and thesis director will also be included.
+This Supervision Commitment will be incorporated into the doctoral student's Activity Document upon signature by all parties involved.
+The Supervision Commitment will specify the conditions for conducting the thesis, the doctoral student's rights and obligations, including any intellectual and/or industrial property rights arising from the research, as well as acceptance of the dispute resolution procedure.
+The duties of the doctoral student's tutor and the thesis supervisor will also be included.

 Once enrolled in the program, each doctoral student will receive a personalized Activity Document for individual registration purposes.

-All activities of interest for the development of the doctoral student will be recorded in it, as established by the Doctoral School, and it will be evaluated annually by the CAPD.
-This document must conform to the format and electronic system established, and there must be documentary evidence that accredits the activities carried out by the doctoral student.
-The doctoral student will record in his/her Activity Document the activities carried out in the context of the program.
-His/her records will be evaluated and validated by the tutor and/or director.
+All activities of interest to the doctoral student's development will be recorded in it, as established by the Doctoral School, and will be evaluated annually by the CAPD.
+This document must conform to the established format and electronic system, and must contain documentary evidence of the doctoral student's activities.
+Doctoral students will record the activities they carry out within the context of the program in their Activity Document.
+Their records will be assessed and validated by the tutor and/or director.

-The doctoral student, his/her tutor, his/her thesis director, as well as those who participate in the evaluation or management of the file, will have access to the Activities Document for the functions that correspond in each case.
+The doctoral candidate, their tutor, their thesis supervisor, and those involved in the evaluation or management of the file will have access to the Activity Document for the corresponding functions in each case.

 Annual evaluation procedure

-Within six months from the date of registration, the PhD candidate will prepare a Research Plan that will include the methodology to be used and the objectives to be achieved, as well as the means and timetable for achieving them.
-The plan must be presented and endorsed by the director and tutor's report, and must be approved by the CAPD.
-This plan may be improved and detailed in the annual evaluation process with the endorsement of the tutor and the director.
+Within six months of enrollment, the doctoral student must prepare a Research Plan that includes the methodology to be used and the objectives to be achieved, as well as the means and timeline for achieving them.
+The plan must be submitted and endorsed with the report of the supervisor and tutor, and must be approved by the CAPD.
+This plan may be improved and detailed during the annual evaluation process, with the endorsement of the supervisor and tutor.

-The CAPD will evaluate the research plan and the activity document every six months.
-To do so, it will have the results reports from the research seminars and those issued for this purpose by the tutor and the director.
-A positive evaluation will be an essential requirement to continue in the programme.
-In the case of a negative evaluation, which will be duly justified, the doctoral student must be evaluated again within six months; for this purpose, a new Research Plan will be drawn up.
-In the event of a new negative evaluation, the doctoral student will be permanently removed from the Programme.
-The CAPD will meet with all doctoral students at least every six months throughout the programme to monitor the progress of the work carried out up to that point in the research seminars.
+Every six months, the CAPD will evaluate the research plan and the activities document.
+For this purpose, it will have access to the results reports from the research seminars and those issued by the tutor and the director.
+A positive evaluation will be an essential requirement for continuing in the program.
+In the case of a negative evaluation, which must be duly justified, the doctoral student must be re-evaluated within six months; for this purpose, a new Research Plan will be prepared.
+In the event of another negative evaluation, the doctoral student will be permanently withdrawn from the program.
+The CAPD will meet at least every six months throughout the program with all doctoral students to monitor the progress of the work carried out to that point in the research seminars.

 Forecast of stays in other centers